joesb/helios360/content/handbook/delivery/index.md

 layout: section.njk
 description: "Think slow, act fast, or the factors involved in the hard work of getting stuff done"
 jumbotron: |
-  When it comes to delivering for clients, it's common to want to be seen doing things, being busy, making stuff happen.
+  When it comes to delivering for clients, it's common to want to be seen doing work, being busy, making stuff happen.
 But that's the straight and easy road to Problemsville.

   So, instead: *think slow, act fast.*

   Or, engage in the subtle art of getting stuff done.
 pending: false
-date: 2025-08-12T11:05:21Z
+date: 2025-08-19T16:25:21Z
 listTitle: In this section
 listSource: handbookDelivery
 listAllMoreButton: true